dsbos/expl-scala/src/main/scala/com/us/dsb/explore/jsonapi/poc1/Notes_Aspects.md

     - assimilate:  any hard limits on page size/limit?
     - assimilate:  any metadata reporting default/hard limits?
     - (Not for single-entity queries.)
     - For:  primary data.
-Q: What about "included" and relationship collections?
+    -  Q: What about "included" and relationship collections?
+(Probably deferred/dropped anyway.)
     - Accept which forms: 1. offset and limit, 2. page size and number, or
       3. either (or 4. somethine else)?
       - if page size and number/offset, client can't get arbitrary range (e.g.,